 At Lakeside we’ve retained 75 hectares of land as a dedicated reserve so residents can enjoy nature at their doorstep.
 The Winton masterplan includes more than 6km of walking and cycle trails, including picturesque stretches of boardwalk which weaves through the wetlands around the shores of Lake Waikare.
 Substantial planting has already been completed.
 A new road and cycleway connects Lakeside with Te Kauwhata village.

-The neighbourhood centre will include a new childcare centre, plus there’s a new primary school coming to Lakeside which will cater for up to a thousand children.
-Keep an eye on our Facebook page or the news section of this website for more info as it becomes available from the Ministry of Education.
+The new Lakeside Village Centre is a hub in the community where you’ll bump into friends for a coffee and neighbours for a chat before strolling back to your new home.
+Besides a great cafe, the Village Centre will include a playground, a childcare centre, gym, a general store, and office and retail space.
+There’s also a new primary school coming to Lakeside, which will cater for up to a thousand children.
+Keep an eye on our Facebook page for more info as it becomes available from the Ministry of Education.

 With Lakeside now on the map, the public has access to the banks of Lake Waikare and its surroundings for the first time.
 The lake will provide ever-changing vistas and a habitat for abundant bird life, including the mātātā, or Fernbird.